Seyyed Hossein Nasr: Back to Iran

 After receiving his Ph.D. from Harvard in 1958, Nasr was offered the position of associate professor at MIT, as well as a three-year research position as a junior fellow followed by a formal teaching position at Harvard, but he decided to return to Iran.
 That same year, Tehran University hired him as associate professor of philosophy and the history of science.
 He continued his study of Islamic sciences with traditional Iranian masters and philosophers (Muhammad Husayn Tabataba'i, Allameh Sayyed Abul Hasan Rafiee Qazvini and Sayyid Muhammad Kazim Assar), completing his dual education, academic and traditional.

 He had married and started a family at this point.
-His son, Vali Nasr, would go on to become an academic and expert on the Islamic world.
+His son, Vali Nasr, would go on to become an academic and specialist on the Islamic world.

-At thirty, Seyyed Hossein Nasr was the youngest person to become a full professor at Tehran University.
+At thirty, Nasr was the youngest person to become a full professor at Tehran University.
 He was quickly recognized as an authority in Islamic philosophy, Islamic science and Sufism.
 For fifteen years he conducted a doctoral seminar in comparative philosophy and Islamic philosophy with Henry Corbin who was at that time the director of the French Institute for Iranian Studies in Tehran.
 Five years later he would be made the dean of the faculty of letters and then vice-chancellor of the university.

-In 1972, the Shah chose him to become the President of Aryamehr University (now Sharif University of Technology).
+In 1972, the Shah chose him to become the president of Aryamehr University (now Sharif University of Technology).
 There, Nasr created a faculty for the humanities in order to encourage the students not to focus exclusively on scientific matters.
 He also designed courses that focused on the assessment of modern technology and its impact on human society and the environment.
 During this time, he was also involved in the creation of the Islamic and Iranian studies departments at Harvard, Princeton, the University of Utah, and the University of Southern California.

 Nasr refused to engage in the politics of his country despite a number of offers for ministerial positions and ambassadorship.
 In 1974, Empress Farah Pahlavi commissioned him to establish and lead the Imperial Iranian Academy of Philosophy (now the Institute for Research in Philosophy), the first academic institution to be conducted in accordance with the intellectual principles of the Traditionalist School.
 During that time, Nasr, Tabataba'i, William Chittick, Peter Lamborn Wilson, Kenneth Morgan, Sachiko Murata, Toshihiko Izutsu, and Henry Corbin held various philosophical discourses.
 The book Shi'ite Islam and the traditionalist journal Sophia Perennis were products of this period.
-In 1978, he was named director of the Empress's private bureau, while continuing to teach philosophy at Tehran University, and serve as chancellor of Aryamehr University, and President of the Imperial Iranian Academy of Philosophy.
+In 1978, he was named director of the Empress's private bureau, while continuing to teach philosophy at Tehran University, and serve as chancellor of Aryamehr University, and president of the Imperial Iranian Academy of Philosophy.